 Just Dance series

-Just Dance 2017, 2018, 2019, and the upcoming 2020 will work on Switch Lite, but again, you’ll need to purchase extra Joy-Cons to connect wirelessly to the console.
-Just Dance, Ubisoft’s long-running dance rhythm series, is ideally played on a TV.
+Just Dance 2017, 2018, 2019, and 2020 will work on Switch Lite, but again, you’ll need to purchase extra Joy-Cons to connect wirelessly to the console.
+Just Dance, Ubisoft’s long-running dance rhythm series, is ideally played on a TV since you need to have some distance between yourself and the screen.
 Following along to the dance moves on the Switch Lite’s 5.5-inch display probably won’t be a great way to play.

-A workout game centered around, you guessed it, boxing.
-Fitness Boxing utilizes Joy-Con motion controls to add some exercise into your gaming routine.
-The tabletop mode in Fitness Boxing isn’t bad, but again, buying extra Joy-Con is required for Switch Lite to play.
+A workout game centered around — you guessed it — boxing, Fitness Boxing use Joy-Con motion controls to add some exercise into your gaming routine.
+You’ll be throwing a lot of punches in this game and it’s highly recommended to play on the big screen.
+The tabletop mode in Fitness Boxing isn’t bad, but again, buying an extra Joy-Con is required for Switch Lite play.